 - pervious pavement

 - drainage area

 - [] property line

 - 2015 Aerial: NJOIT, OGIS

-Downspouts leading from the roof to the sewer system can be redirected to a section of porous pavement next to the building.
+A section of parking spaces can be converted to porous pavement to capture and infiltrate stormwater runoff from the parking lot.
 A preliminary soil assessment suggests that the soils have suitable drainage characteristics for green infrastructure.